MusapKahraman/KitchenAssistant/docs/README.md

 ## License

-This project is licensed under the MIT License - see the below for details
+This project is licensed under the MIT License - see below for details.
 ```
-Copyright 2018 Musap Kahraman
+MIT License

+Copyright (c) [year] [fullname]

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal